AbdullahH10/AbdullahH10/README.md

  </ul>

  <h1>Current Plans</h1>
- <p>Building upon the web developement skills.
-Working on an original project right now.
-Facing challenges in cookie management and ORM for mongodb.</p>
+ <p>Completed the blankpage project.
+Next step is to prepare for technical interviews as I am looking for jobs right now.
+I am planning to brush up my algorithm and datastructure knowledge.
+A new repository with implementations of common algorithms will be created soon.</p>

  <h1>Hobbies</h1>
- When not in study or working I play video games or watch some anime.
-I like detective and intriguing stories.
+ <p>I play video games or watch some anime.
+I like detective and intriguing stories.</p>

 <!---